NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 ```

 ## BONUS EXERCISE: Take advantage of wildcards

+Remember how we were able to run programs at

 ## Running the script to submit jobs in parallel to the Slurm scheduler